Ru-Chih Chow Huang

 Ru-Chih Chow Huang (黃周汝吉 (Huáng Zhōu Rǔjí); born 1932) is a Taiwanese-American biology professor at Johns Hopkins University.
 She is a biochemist who worked with James F. Bonner and Doug Fambrough to characterize and discern functions for nuclear histones in the early 1960s when the field lacked a consensus on types and functions of individual histone proteins.
 Later she made discoveries about the molecular biology of cancer and of viral gene regulation.

 Early life and education

-Ru-Chih Chow was born April 2, 1932 in Nanjing, Jiangsu, China.
+Ru-Chih Chow was born April 2, 1932, in Nanjing, Jiangsu, China.
 She moved to the US in 1954.
 She was inspired to become a scientist after reading a biography of Marie Curie.
-She received a BS from National Taiwan University in 1953, an MS from Virginia Tech in 1956, and her PhD from Ohio State University in 1960.
+She received a B.S. from National Taiwan University in 1953, a M.S. from Virginia Tech in 1956, and her Ph.D. from Ohio State University in 1960.
 She was a postdoctoral fellow with James F. Bonner at California Institute of Technology from 1960 to 1965.